egecansen/DemoQA/README.md

 ## Run on terminal

-- Go to project folder on terminal
+- Go to project directory in terminal

 - Submit `mvn clean test`